garethltm/obsibrain/COMPSCI235 - Software Development Methodologies/Integration Testing.md

 making sure that the 2 functions are working well together (basically checking connections)

 testing independent modules together

+We have written unit tests for several components
+- Domain model
+- Repository
+- Service layer

+We now want to test that the components work together & that the Web application as a whole behaves as expected
+- this involve
 >	#Example
 >	password > 8 char
 >